By Ryan Snelson - 1 min read

 I was talking to a kid about electric skateboards at the Pump Track in Williamsburg.
 He was skating the Boosted mini and I mentioned having the longboard.
 We decided the only real difference between boards was in foot position and length.
 We talked briefly about how maneuverable and portable the boards were in different scenarios.

-I gave him a Motoveli sticker for his helmet, and he asked if Motoveli was a motorcycle magazine about riding gas bikes or about riding electric bikes.
+I gave him a Motoveli sticker for his helmet, and he asked if it was about riding gas motorcycles or about riding electric.
 I was so stumped because I never thought about it before.
 I said that we ride gas motorcycles...but that we could ride any kind of motorcycle.

 Like the boards, I started thinking about different kinds of motorcycles—especially in the context of New York City.
 What exactly is a motorcycle besides two wheels with an engine?
 Wikipedia defines one of the first motorcycles as a steam-powered bicycle called the Roper Steam Velocipede.
 It had two wheels, a steam engine, and a top speed of around 25 mph.
 This was in 1867.
 The Velocipede was an attempt to make a better bicycle—something faster that didn’t need to be human powered.

 Bicycles and motorcycles actually share a very similar DNA.
 They both have two wheels with a limited footprint—both in physical space and in regards to the environment.
-More notably, both vehicles have the ability to effectively outmaneuver all the car traffic here in New York.
+More notably, both vehicles can effectively outmaneuver all the car traffic here in New York.

 I commute about eight miles each day on my bicycle.
 This is because I live and work in the area, and because I don’t want to get stuck in car traffic on my moto.
 The 900 triple engine can barely get out of first gear during rush hour, and so I mostly ride the motorcycle early or later in the day, or sprint out of the city on weekends.